Configuration and Benchmarking of $\mathrm{e}^+\mathrm{e}^-$ Processes with K4GeneratorsConfig: Analysis

 \subsection{Results}

-In~\Cref{plot:rivet}, we show an example output from our rivet-interface.
-We show distributions for two processes, namely Higgsstrahlung and the corresponding difermion background.
-The Higgsstrahlung process is only available in a subset of the generators available, while the background process is more widely available, for example in \kkmc.
-Both of these process were generated from one \yamlinput file.
+In~\Cref{plot:rivet}, we show example output from the \rivet interface of the \GeneratorsConfig framework.
+The primary purpose of these plots is to demonstrate that the interface is fully operational and to illustrate how results are presented to the user: multiple generators are overlaid on the same distribution, with bin-by-bin deviations flagged automatically when significant differences are observed.
+We show distributions for two processes, namely Higgsstrahlung and the corresponding difermion background, both generated from a single \yamlinput file.
+The Higgsstrahlung process is only available in a subset of the generators considered, while the difermion background is more widely supported, for example in \kkmc.
+High-statistics quantitative comparisons between generators, and validation against experimental data where available, are foreseen as part of future work and go beyond the scope of the present technical description of the framework.

 For the analysis with \keyhep, the results are shown in in \Cref{fig:key4hepZHxsec}.
 The cross section is shown as function of $\sqrt{s}$ for several generators in the top left and right panels.
+The deviation from the average cross section is shown separately for each generator.
+As a measure of compatibility, a $\chi^2/\textrm{ndf}$ is provided as well.
+As the comparison is with respect to the average, ndf is the number of energy points.
+As not all generators provide a reliable error estimate, the error on the cross section average is used in the $\chi^2$ calculation.

-The deviation from the average cross section is shown separately for each generator. \sherpa, \whizard and \madgraph are in excellent agreement, better than one-permil with \whizard and \madgraph agreeing at the level of a tenth of permil.
-The prediction by \pythia is slightly off at the percent level as shown in the right panel.
+\sherpa, \whizard and \madgraph are in excellent agreement, better than one-permil with \whizard and \madgraph agreeing at the level of a tenth of permil.
+This is also reflected in the $\chi^2/\textrm{ndf}$ value which is slightly higher for \sherpa.
+The prediction by \pythia is slightly off at the percent level as shown in the right panel, reflected also in the higher $\chi^2/\textrm{ndf}$ value.
 This is understood as \pythia requires the input of the effective electroweak mixing angle and a value within the errors on the experimental measurements.
 Translation of the EW scheme to the \pythia input leads to a rejection of the calculated input which is required to be higher as \pythia expects a $\sin^2\vartheta$ including radiative corrections.
 Therefore a true leading order comparison cannot include \pythia~\cite{Bierlich:2022pfr}.

 In the bottom panel of \Cref{fig:key4hepZHxsec} the distribution of the polar angle of the Z~boson is shown for a center of mass energy of 250~GeV.
 Each bin is compared to the average of the generators.
 All generators are compatible with the average with the statistical error.
-Using a $\chi^2/\textrm{dof}$ measure the values are similar and below unity.
+Using a $\chi^2/\textrm{ndf}$ measure the values are similar and below unity, where the ndf is the number of bins and the error is the statistical error of the distribution for each generator.